camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/05-complex-data/00-fetching.html.md

 > NOTE: Out of the box, you can only work with Java Objects which are serialized in *JSON format*
 > If Java Classes are serialized using JAX-B, you need to add custom XML parsing and writing logic
 > to the embedded form.
+Java Objects serialized using Java Serialization cannot be used in Forms.

 The Form SDK will only fetch those variables which are actually used in a form.
 Since a Complex Java Object is usually not bound to a single input field, we cannot use the `cam-variable-name` directive.